Moorish architecture: Al-Andalus

-In 711, most of the Iberian Peninsula, part of the Visigothic Kingdom at the time, was conquered by a Muslim (largely Berber) army led by Tariq ibn Ziyad and became known as Al-Andalus.
+In 711, most of the Iberian Peninsula, part of the Visigothic Kingdom at the time, was conquered by a Muslim army led by Tariq ibn Ziyad and became known as Al-Andalus.
 The city of Cordoba became its capital.
 In 756, Abd ar-Rahman I, a surviving member of the Umayyad dynasty, established the independent Emirate of Cordoba here.
 In 785, he founded the Great Mosque of Cordoba, one of the most important architectural monuments of the western Islamic world.
 The mosque is notable for its vast hypostyle hall composed of rows of columns connected by double tiers of arches (including horseshoe arches on the lower tier) composed of alternating red brick and light-colored stone.
 The mosque was subsequently expanded by Abd ar-Rahman II in 836, who preserved the original design while extending its dimensions.
 The mosque was again embellished with new features by his successors Muhammad, Al-Mundhir, and Abdallah.
 One of the western gates of the mosque, known as Bab al-Wuzara (today known as Puerta de San Esteban), dates from this period and is often noted as an important prototype of later Moorish architectural forms and motifs: the horseshoe arch has voussoirs that alternate in colour and decoration and the arch is set inside a decorative rectangular frame (alfiz).
 The influence of ancient Classical architecture is strongly felt in the Islamic architecture during this early Emirate period of the peninsula.
 The most obvious example of this was the reuse of columns and capitals from earlier periods in the initial construction of the Great Mosque of Cordoba.
 When new, richly carved capitals were produced for the mosque's 9th-century expansion, they emulated the form of classical Corinthian capitals.

 In Seville, the Mosque of Ibn Adabbas was founded in 829 and was considered the second-oldest Muslim building in Spain (after the Great Mosque of Cordoba) until it was demolished in 1671.
 (Note: It was replaced by the present-day Church of San Salvador.
 Today, only the lower part of the mosque's minaret survives, as part of the church's bell tower.
 The minaret is likely of a later date than the mosque's foundation, but it existed before 1079, as records show it was repaired by al-Mu'tamid (ruler of Seville) after the earthquake of that year.)
 This mosque had a hypostyle form consisting of eleven aisles divided by rows of brick arches supported on marble columns.
 Of the brief Muslim presence in southern France during the 8th century, only a few funerary stelae have been found.
 In 1952 French archaeologist Jean Lacam excavated the Cour de la Madeleine ('Courtyard of Madeline') in the Saint-Rustique Church in Narbonne, where he discovered remains which he interpreted as the remains of a mosque from the 8th-century Muslim occupation of Narbonne.
 (Note: His claims were controversial and some French archeologists rejected his findings.
 In 1956 the excavations were ended and the remains re-buried under the courtyard.)